eclipsed4utoo/UISlideNotification/README.md

 UISlideNotification
 ===================
-A notification that slides in and out of view for Xamarin.iOS
+A notification that slides in and out of view for Xamarin.iOS (MonoTouch)

 ### Simple Usage